Access for all

 If you have difficulty walking or have a hearing impairment, there's equipment on hand to help you enjoy the centre and grounds, during the opening times of the house.

-- Free use of electric wheelchairs for use in the gardens (although donations are welcome)
+- Free use of a mobility scooter for use in the gardens (although donations are welcome)

 - The 'Brockmobile' electric bus to transport people who have difficulties walking from the car park or jetty to the Visitor Centre.
 Please ask on arrival at the jetty kiosk if you would like to be collected.